The Long and Winding Road: Release

+"The Long and Winding Road" was released on Let It Be (1970).

 The song was released on the Let It Be album on 8 May 1970.
+McCartney had announced the Beatles' disbanding one month prior.
 On 11 May, only one week before the album's North American release, Apple issued "The Long and Winding Road" as a single in the United States with "For You Blue" on the B-side.
+It was their last single released in the US while the band was still active.
 The single was released in several European countries but not the United Kingdom.
 In the context of the recent news regarding the Beatles' split, the song captured the sadness that many listeners felt.

 In the US, "For You Blue" gained sufficient radio airplay for Billboard to chart the two songs together, as a double-sided hit.
 The record was similarly listed as a double A-side when it topped Canada's singles chart.
-On 13 June 1970, it became the Beatles' twentieth and final number-one single on the Billboard Hot 100 chart and held the top position for a second week.
+On 13 June 1970, it became the Beatles' twentieth and final number-one single on the Billboard Hot 100 chart, holding the top position for a second week.
 The band thereby set the all-time record for number of chart-topping singles on the Billboard Hot 100.
 The Beatles achieved this feat in a period of less than six and a half years, starting with "I Want to Hold Your Hand" on 1 February 1964, during which they topped the Hot 100 in one out of every six weeks.
 "The Long and Winding Road" also topped the US charts compiled by Cash Box and Record World, giving the band their 22nd and 23rd number-one hits on those charts.

-The single had a relatively brief run on the Billboard Hot 100 and its contemporary US sales were insufficient for gold accreditation by the Recording Industry Association of America (RIAA).
-In February 1999, "The Long and Winding Road" was certified platinum by the RIAA for sales of 1,000,000.
+The single had a relatively brief run on the Billboard Hot 100, and its contemporary US sales were insufficient for gold accreditation by the Recording Industry Association of America (RIAA).
+In February 1999, the RIAA certified it platinum for amassing a million sales.